Millennium Leadership Initiative

 • Leadership experience necessary to achieve a presidency or chancellorship in higher education

-• A terminal degree, significant experience as a senior academic executive, OR equivalent experience outside the academy in government or the private sector
+• A terminal degree, significant experience as a senior university executive, OR equivalent experience outside the academy in government or the private sector

 • Endorsement from a president or chancellor